profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 #define ST77XX_ORANGE   0xFC00
 */

-// Define the 240×240 ST7789V TFT LCD display size
+// Define the 240×240 ST7789V2 TFT LCD display size
 #define TFT_WIDTH   240     // TFT LCD Width  in pixels
 #define TFT_HEIGHT  240     // TFT LCD Height in pixels

-// OPTION 2: Lets you interface the display using ANY 2 or 3 Pins,
+// OPTION 2: Lets you interface your display using ANY 2 or 3 Pins,
 // tradeoff being that performance is not as fast as hardware SPI.
 // SPI Pins declared for the TFT display (Right-side ESP32-S3-WROOM)
 #define TFT_BL       42     // BackLight